ZSeba/trashrat_site/README.md

 Uhhhh, not much to say lol.

-Just a website for portfolio stuff.
+Just a website for art stuff.
 That's it bye.